Mera Peak Climbing 17 Days

 This challenging trek rewards you with some of the most breathtaking scenery on Earth.

 Climbing Mera Peak is an exciting adventure that takes hikers to Nepal's tallest trekking peak at 6,476 meters.
 The climb is not difficult because of the elevation.
 It only requires basic technical climbing skills.
-Adventure Club Trek, a leading trekking company in Nepal, offers carefully planned itineraries with knowledgeable Sherpa guide to ensure a safe and enjoyable climb.
-Spring (March to May) and fall (September-November) are the best times to climb Mera Peak.
+Adventure Club Trek, a leading trekking company in Nepal, offers carefully planned itineraries with knowledgeable Sherpa guides to ensure a safe and enjoyable climb.
+Spring (March to May) and fall (September to November) are the best times to climb Mera Peak.
 The weather is perfect, and the Himalayan mountains are at their most stunning.

 Diverse ethnic communities, including the Sherpa, Rai, and Tamang, populate the Mera Peak region.
 The region's culture is deeply influenced by Buddhism, with colorful prayer flags and chortens (stupas) dotted throughout the area.
 Accommodation for trekkers is available in teahouses and lodges run by friendly locals who offer a glimpse into their community.
 Along the trekking route, visitors can witness traditional festivals and a variety of local food and purchase handmade crafts and souvenirs.
 The people and culture of the Mera Peak region add to the charm and beauty of this adventure.